snukem/wildfires/outline.md

 2.  **Enrich the Grid with Static Features:** For each grid cell, sample the underlying static data to extract features.
     *   **Topography:** Use Rasterio to sample the DEM and calculate average **elevation**, **slope**, and **aspect**.
     *   **Land Cover:** Sample the MODIS raster to find the dominant land cover type.
     *   **Critical Optimization:** Save this enriched grid (cell ID + static features) as a separate file.
-This is a computationally expensive, one-time task that you don't want to repeat.
+This is a computationally expensive, one-time task that we don't want to repeat.

 3.  **Build the Historical Training Dataset:** This is the main event.
-Iterate through every **day** in your historical period and every **grid cell**.
+Iterate through every **day** in our historical period and every **grid cell**.
 For each "cell-day":
     *   **A. Find Weather:** Load the day's weather data.
     *   **B. Look Up Static Features:** Merge the pre-calculated static features for that cell.
     *   **C. Check for Fire (Create Target Variable):** Using a spatial join in GeoPandas, check if a fire from the CAL FIRE dataset started in that cell on that day.
 If yes, `fire_occurred = 1`; otherwise, `fire_occurred = 0`.

-4.  **Save the Final Dataset:** Save the resulting massive table to your `processed-model-input/` folder using the **Parquet** file format.
+4.  **Save the Final Dataset:** Save the resulting massive table to our `processed-model-input/` folder using the **Parquet** file format.
 Parquet is highly efficient for large analytical datasets due to its columnar storage and high compression.

 ---

-#### **What You'll Learn**
+#### **What We'll Learn**
-You'll gain hands-on experience in geospatial data processing, feature engineering, creating labeled datasets for supervised learning, and handling large data with efficient tools and formats.
+We'll gain hands-on experience in geospatial data processing, feature engineering, creating labeled datasets for supervised learning, and handling large data with efficient tools and formats.

 ### **STEP 5: Advanced Modeling & Interpretation - From Data to Actionable Insight**